fewlinesco/node-web-libraries/packages/web/README.md

 #### Tracing Middleware

-This middleware should not be used with an Express server as the tracer will automatically create traces.
+This middleware will create a trace per request, it should be used when we want to use tracing with Express and Next.JS.
-It's not the case with Next.JS though and this middleware only task is to create a trace on which to attach the different spans.

 > ⚠️ If it's used, it should be the first middleware of the list since the others will try to create spans.